dereuromark/cakephp-shim/docs/Features.md

 ### Upgrade helpers
-Use `Configure::write('App.warnAboutNamedParams', true)` to warn about named param leftovers, that should have been migrated to query strins.
+Use `Configure::write('App.warnAboutNamedParams', true)` to warn about named param leftovers, that should have been migrated to query strings.
 This way you can detect and fix them.

 Use `Configure::write('App.warnAboutMissingContain', true)` to warn about models not being recursive -1 and not having a contain key in the options array.
 Those most likely fetch